MFOSSociety/CS-1101-MU/README.md

 > Fun Repository during completing **Introductory Programming in C Course (CS 1101)** at Manipal University, Jaipur.

-**NOTE :  THIS REPOSITORY IS INTENDED JUST FOR REFERENCE, PLEASE DON'T COPY THE EXACT SOLUTION.
+**DISCLAIMER :  THIS REPOSITORY IS INTENDED JUST FOR REFERENCE, PLEASE DON'T COPY THE EXACT SOLUTION.
 IT WILL ONLY HARM YOU.**
 *(Unless you are a **mark-o-phobic**)*

 > **mark-o-phobic** : A person who says "marks are everything"